airbus-seclab/bincat/doc/ini_format.md

     registers.

 For example: `fun_skip=kill(2)` will skip calls to `kill`, which has 2 arguments.
-To specifiy also its return value to be 0, then add `fun_skip = kill(2, 0)`.
+To specify also its return value to be 0, then add `fun_skip = kill(2, 0)`.

 ### nop